The Monty Hall Problem

 ('second goat', 'first goat', None)

-'watermelon' is not the name of one of the goats, so when
+watermelon is not the name of one of the goats, so when

-'watermelon' is the input then
+watermelon is the input then

 other_goat does nothing.

-hidden_behind_doors contains the set of things that could be behind the doors.
+hidden_behind_doors contains the three things that are

 We are now ready to simulate one play.
 To do this, we will define a function